 Instant Pot Minestrone Soup is one of easiest, tastiest and healthiest soups you can make in a flash.
 Its a perfect blend of hearty vegetables, tomatoey broth and fiber-rich beans.

-I add my own twist by adding quinoa instead of pasta, and that makes it a great one-pot comfort meal for my family!
+I add my own twist by adding quinoa instead of pasta, and that makes it gluten-free and a great one-pot comfort meal for my family!

-Instant Pot Minestrone Soup is part of my ‘pour-and-start’ pressure cooker meal series.
-I call is a fill-it, forget-it recipe.
+Instant Pot Minestrone Soup is part of my ‘dump-and-start’ instant pot pressure cooker meal series.

 All you have to do is add all ingredients to the Instant Pot or any electric pressure cooker.
 Close the lid and set a cook time.

 The pressure cooker does its magic and in under 30 minutes, you get a meal that tastes like its been simmering low and slow for hours.

 This recipe is on rotation in my house for weeknight meals.
 Its a lifesaver!